teamosis/gethugothemes-documentation/content/bigspring/basic-configuration.md

 For maintaining it from forestry, you can find it at the bottom of the left sidebar.
 The file called **Parameters**
 {{< /notice >}}

-{{< contentblocklist "default-params/"  "logo" "logo_width"  "description" "author" "image" "contact_form_action" "navigation_button"  "preloader" "social-fa" >}}
+{{< contentblocklist "default-params/" "favicon" "logo" "logo_width" "logo_text" "description" "author" "image" "contact_info" "mainSections" "contact_form_action" "mainSections" "copyright" "preloader" "navigation_button" "social-fa" >}}

-**cookies** you can set cookie consent messege on and set expiry days from here.
+16. **cookies** you can set cookie consent messege on and set expiry days from here.